fsterneder/group-2-stat-prog/ideas.md

 Andrea: How old are baseball players when they get into the Hall of Fame/get their first award?
 Andrea: What's the average age of playing for the first time (in each league)?
 Andrea: Development of the average age per league/team
+Kory: Performance of Individuals as they age (winshares)

 # Batting